zzt2004/Surfing/README.md

 5. LAN Sharing
 - Enable hotspot to allow other devices to connect.

-> For other devices to access the console backend, just use (http://current WiFi gateway:9090/ui).
+> For other devices to access the console backend, just use (http://currentWiFigateway:9090/ui).

 </details>